JohnReid/STEME/docs/source/scanning.rst

 If you wish to constrain the regression coefficients to positive values you can use ``--lower-limits=0`` as an argument to the script.
 This can be useful when you are interested in discriminating using motifs that occur in only one of the scans.
 The example above was run with this argument, hence all the coefficients are positive.
+Note also that ``glmnet`` tends to be much faster when constrained in this way.